dezoito/dezoito.github.io/_posts/2015-09-21-how-to-test-django-applications.md

 ---
 layout: post
-title: How to Structure Testing in Django Applications - with Examples
+title: How to Structure Testing in Django Applications #1 - with Examples
 excerpt_separator: <!--more-->
 ---

 Creating an efficient testing structure can be overwhelming for a Django beginner, as authors often show different and contradictory approaches.

-In this article, I suggest a logical and **simple** test structure, with these goals:
+In this series of articles, I suggest a logical and **simple** test structure, with these goals:

  - Group Unit Tests, Request Tests, Django Client Tests, and Functional Tests so you can:
     - Run all tests in sequence, or just the ones you need, grouped or individually